INTEGRATION OF DUE DILIGENCE IN YONGO EUROPE

 DUE DILIGENCE IN PRACTISE

-Yongo Europe enters the fourth year of AGT process and in the past 3 years Yongo Europe has been working hard to implement the goals and level up the compliance strategy.
+Yongo Europe enters the fifth year of AGT process and in the past 4 years Yongo Europe has been working hard to implement the goals and level up the compliance strategy.
 What did Yongo Europe achieve so far:

 • Compliance has become a topic of conversation during our meetings with agents and producers and is not a forbidden word anymore